The Guest Need Of The Decade

 Bed bug safety is the highest-ranked guest room attribute in 2026

-Notably outside the top 10: in-room safe, free room upgrades, and in-room mini bar β three of the most common loyalty currencies and premium-signalling amenities in the industry.
+Notably outside the top 10: free room upgrades and in-room mini bar — a few of the most common loyalty currencies and premium-signalling amenities in the industry.
 Hotels are stocking and maintaining inventory that ranks below a guarantee travellers would pay nothing extra to receive.

 Verifiable bed bug safety certification captures the existing demand